How to Apply

 How places will be allocated at Oasis Academy Brislington

 Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
-After the admission of students with Statements of Special Educational Needs where the Academy is named on the Statement, the criteria will be applied in the order in which they are set out below:
+After the admission of students with an Education, Health and Care Plan where the Academy is named, the criteria will be applied in the order in which they are set out below:

-1. Children in public care (Looked after Children) at the time of application.
+1. Children in Care (Looked After Children) at the time of application, or Children previously in Care

 There is an appeals process and all Oasis Academies follow the nationally agreed guidance for admissions appeals.